Gorilla-Lab-SCUT/SSTNet/README.md

 ### Requirements
 * Python 3.8.5
 * Pytorch 1.7.1
+* torchvision 0.8.2
 * CUDA 11.1
+* requirements.txt

 ### SparseConv
-For the SparseConv, please refer [PointGroup](https://github.com/dvlab-research/PointGroup) to install.
+For the SparseConv, please refer [PointGroup's spconv](https://github.com/llijiang/spconv) to install.

 ### Extension
 This project is based on our Gorilla-Lab deep learning toolkit - `gorilla-core` and 3D toolkit `gorilla-3d`.